Skip to main content

 1. Clone Repo

-To run the demo web app on you local machine, clone the memlab github repo:
+To run the demo web app on your local machine, clone the memlab github repo:

 git clone git@github.com:facebook/memlab.git